enclave-networks/docs.enclave.io/guides/how-to-securely-access-your-synology-nas-drive-with-enclave.md

    chmod +x /volume1/enable-tun.sh
    ```

 - Now create a scheduled task to run this script on start-up: Log in to your Synology NAS drive web interface, go to **Control Panel** > **Task Scheduler** and create a new `User-defined script` as a `Triggered Task`.
 Name the task `Enable TUN`, set the user to be `root` and the event as `Boot-up`.
 Then, in the `Task Settings` tab enter `bash /volume1/enable-tun.sh` as the User-defined script and hit OK.
-To test if the script worked, after restarting your NAS drive run `lsmod | grep -w tun` to see if the TUN module was successfully re-loaded.
+To test if the script works, after restarting your NAS log back into SSH and run `lsmod | grep -w tun` to check that the TUN module was successfully re-loaded.

 <br />